Be Calm

 Focusing on Internal Outcomes for Tranquility

-Shifting focus from external outcomes to internal states like tranquility can lead to sustainable success, especially in unpredictable environments.
-For a software engineer, this means:
+Shifting focus from external outcomes to controlling internal states can lead to sustainable success, especially in unpredictable environments.

 • Adhering to best practices in coding and communication.